-defined by the European Landscape Convention (2000) as 'an area, as perceived by people, whose character is the result of the action and interaction of natural and/or human factors' - is approached as a 'subjective' concept.
+the tendency to view 'environment' as separate from people - as an 'objective', or scientific entity.
+By contrast, 'landscape' - defined by the European Landscape Convention (2000) as 'an area, as perceived by people, whose character is the result of the action and interaction of natural and/or human factors' - is approached as a 'subjective' concept.
 The European Science Foundation's associated briefing on landscape relied on a clear distinction between landscape and environment: 'We live not only in an environment, not only in a physical reality but also in our perception of it - in a landscape.
 Landscape includes the physical and the mental, the natural and the cultural.
 For our wellbeing both the environment and the landscape are equally important' (European Science Foundation, 2010: 1; Daniels and Cowell, 2011).
-Leaving aside the question of overlap between landscape and environment, this characterization of landscape demonstrates its continuing relevance and cultural vitality, despite traditional associations with scenery and the scenic.
+Leaving aside the degree of overlap between landscape and environment, this characterization of landscape demonstrates its continuing relevance and cultural vitality, despite traditional associations with scenery and the scenic.